patrickCNMartin/ChIPanalyserSub/README.md

 * `rna.R`: R script used to produce the RNA rescaling plots (must run `rnaNew.R` beforehand).
 * `justifPlots.R`: R script used to produce preliminary analysis and justification on Pearson drop metric drop.
 * `pwmMotif.R`: R script used to produce PWM motif plots.
+* `toolProfilePlot.R`: R script used to produce profiles for each tool.